sgbaik-decaf/portfolio/EU_internet_speed.md

 Also, I changed the color scheme from `pale green - blue` to `mustard brown - blue` to communicate that lower internet speed is a no-fun experience.

+I removed the labels of countries and added a filter showing the feasibility of "4K YouTube", following the recommendation of two testers.

 ### Tester A (late 10's, college student) commented as below.

 1. How long did it take for you to recognize what this is for?

 10 seconds.

 2. Is there anything you find confusing?

 There is too much word on the legend.

 3. Is there anything you find aesthetically unpleasant?
 Please rate this visualization on a 5-level scale.

 4.9 / 5

 5. Is there anything you would change or do differently?

-   It could have been better if you focused on one thing such as "4K Youtube".
+It could have been better if you focused on one thing such as "4K YouTube".

 ### Tester B (early 30's, post-doctorate researcher) commented as below.

 1. How long did it take for you to recognize what this is for?

 10 seconds.

 2. Is there anything you find confusing?

 The abbreviated 3-letter country names obscure the map.
 Good otherwise.

 3. Is there anything you find aesthetically unpleasant?
 Please rate this visualization on a 5-level scale.

 4.5 / 5.
 I like the typeface but I don't think it's needed in the first place.

 5. Is there anything you would change or do differently?

-   Basemap does not match with the actual data layer.
-Try using Python to ... ... (technical advise).
+The background does not match with the actual data layer.
+Do we need a background map?
+Try using Python to ... ... (technical advice).

 # DATA SOURCES